 The Triggerphrase community values good faith, respectful conduct.
 It's expected that you're careful of other people's boundaries, and are willing to listen and apologize as necessary instead of starting a fight if you cross those boundaries.
 We all want to be here, so play nice.

-Triggerphrase is absolutely not a suitable community for minors; if you're under 18, regardless of anything else, please stay away until you're old enough.
+Triggerphrase is not a suitable community for minors; if you're under 18, please stay away until you're old enough.

 Content or attitudes that antagonize marginalized communities are not welcome here.
-This includes transphobia, homophobia, racism, misogyny, ableism, classism, etc. Slurs and hate speech are not permitted.
+This includes transphobia, homophobia, racism, misogyny, ableism, classism, etc. Hate speech is not permitted.
+Any publicly posted reclamation of slurs or hateful language should be content-warned appropriately.